How can listening unlock creative thinking?

 How can listening to different voices build engagement and accountability?

 Whatever challenge you face, it is likely that a successful outcome will rely upon your team members or other colleagues to take it to the next stage.
-Accessing the diverse thinking, and the knowledge and expertise of people affected can not only strengthen the proposal or plan but can also bring people on board for delivering what needs to happen next.
+Accessing the knowledge and expertise of people affected will strengthen whatever is being proposed and will also bring them on board, involve them in delivering what needs to happen next.

-If you provide people with boundaried time in an environment where they can think well together about what matters most, it can build their engagement.
-When they feel heard, when they’ve had time to think for themselves, it can generate their support and build a feeling of accountability for what needs to happen.
+Providing people with boundaried time in an environment where they can think well together about what matters most will build engagement.
+Having time to think and be heard by each other can generate support and build accountability for what comes next.

 How can you introduce this way of being in your team or organisation?

-Introducing people to the principles and practices of a Thinking Environment ® can help you create a team culture of collaboration.
+Introducing people to the principles and practices of a Thinking Environment can help you build a culture of collaboration.
 Learning how to listen can ignite and unlock people’s freshest thinking.
 This is an approach that helps you make the most of all the expertise and diverse thinking of a team.

-I run Thinking Environment Programmes where you can learn about and experience how this works, and have time to consider how you use this approach in your team or organisation.
-You can learn how to create an environment where people appreciate and encourage each other, where time is allocated equally and fairly, where you hear a range of voices not just the loudest voices.
+I run Thinking Environment Programmes where you can learn about and experience how this works, and have time to consider how you could introduce this in your team or organisation.
+You will learn how to create an environment where people appreciate and encourage each other, where time is allocated equally and fairly, where you hear a range of voices not just the loudest voices.

 I also offer Facilitation in a Thinking Environment , designing a customised Programme or workshop to suit the challenges you’re facing or the questions you need to answer.